Nappolini/nappolini-port/_site/README.md

 Base Atomic CSS
 =============================

-This is the start of the Base Atomic CSS for rapid prototyping
+This is the start of the Base Atomic CSS for rapid prototyping.
+The idea behind this project is to provide a base set of utility classes that can be eaisily added to a new or existing project.
+It is designed to be modular so if you dont use a set of utility classes remove it from the import statement on the _utility-dir.scss file.

+This is a starter file that inludes:
+1. Jekyll
+2. Gulp
+    Browser sync
+    Autoprefix
+    Pug
+3. Atomic utlility classes

 ### Margin